Chisel: Cold chisel

 A cold chisel is a tool made of tempered steel used for cutting 'cold' metals, meaning that they are not used in conjunction with heating torches, forges, etc. Cold chisels are used to remove waste metal when a very smooth finish is not required or when the work cannot be done easily with other tools, such as a hacksaw, file, bench shears or power tools.

-The name cold chisel comes from its use by blacksmiths to cut metal while it was cold as compared to other tools they used to cut hot metal.
-Because cold chisels are used to form metal, they have a less-acute angle to the sharp portion of the blade than a woodworking chisel.
+Cold chisels have a less-acute angle to the sharp portion of the blade than woodworking chisels.
 This gives the cutting edge greater strength at the expense of sharpness.

 Cold chisels come in a variety of sizes, from fine engraving tools that are tapped with very light hammers, to massive tools that are driven with sledgehammers.
-Cold chisels are forged to shape and hardened and tempered (to a blue colour) at the cutting edge.
+Cold chisels are forged to shape and hardened and tempered to a blue colour at the cutting edge.

 The head of the chisel is chamfered to slow down the formation of the mushroom shape caused by hammering and is left soft to avoid brittle fracture splintering from hammer blows.